When Your Cat Eats Frogs: How to Identify and Treat Any Potential Health Issues

 Living in Harmony: Keeping Your Cats from Hunting Frogs

 Cats are natural predators to frogs and may attack them to eat if they are starving, or for play if well-fed.
-However, if you want to avoid your cat from eating frogs, you can take some simple steps to manage their hunting instincts.
+However, if you want to prevent your cat from eating frogs, you can take some simple steps to manage their hunting instincts.

 Firstly, you need to determine if the cat is well-fed or starving.
 If the cat is well-fed, hunting frogs may be a natural part of their “hunt, catch and kill” instincts.
 To prevent this behavior, you can play with your cat and tire them out before the time when they usually hunt.
 After playtime, feed your cat to satisfy their hunger and reduce their instinctual drive to hunt.
 By following these steps, your cat will be tired, fed, and less likely to attack the frogs.